 The High Strength Concrete mix is the least expensive mix out of the six concrete types listed here.
 However, by the time you sift out all the aggregate, if you are making smaller crafts, you may not be left with a whole lot of workable concrete.

 There’s no perfect concrete or cement, it’s what works best for you, your project and what’s available in your location.
 What’s my favorite?

 Well, concrete and cement have about a 6 month shelf-life, after being opened.
 As a concrete craftsperson, I have to be practical and it is easier to stick to one type of cement or concrete, even though sometimes there may be a slightly better choice.

-Cement All is still my favorite for its quick setting workable and cure time.
-I love its moldability, and its extremely smooth and shiny final texture.
+Cement All is still my favorite for crafts for its quick setting workability and cure time.
+I love its moldability, and extremely shiny and smooth final texture.
 I’m incredibly impatient and for a matter of practicality, it’s a really good thing to know in a few hours whether or not my cement crafts have failed, rather than waiting for 24 or more hours to have that answer.

 If I need a cement that has a longer working time, at the time of writing, Top n’ Bond will be my cement mix of choice.